Make a Gift

+Prior to coming to Oxford in 2015, I spent 20 years in industrial research at corporate companies GEC-Marconi and Nortel Networks, followed by start-up companies Splashpower and Stingray Geophysical.
 My research has encompassed optoelectronic devices, optical fibre devices, optical fibre communications, optical fibre sensors, wireless power, and liquid crystal devices.
-This has been for diverse fields, including telecommunications, oil and gas, civil engineering, defence, manufacturing and consumer electronics.
-Highlights of my research have included inventing the Twin Fibre Grating Tunable Dispersion Compensator and the first Negative Chirp Electro-absorption Modulator.
-This latter device is now a key component in optical communication networks.
+This has been for diverse sectors, including telecommunications, oil and gas, civil engineering, manufacturing and consumer electronics.